ShujinWu-0814/ShujinWu-0814.github.io/index.md

 <h2 style="margin: 60px 0px 10px;">Short Bio</h2>

 Hello!👋 I am a first year CS PhD student at [University of Illinois Urbana Champaign](https://illinois.edu/) under the advisement of Prof. [Heng Ji](https://blender.cs.illinois.edu/hengji.html).
+I am fortunate to be supported by [Amazon AI PhD Fellowship](https://www.amazon.science/news/amazon-launches-68-million-ai-phd-fellowship-program).
 My research interest mainly lies in:
 - **AI Alignment:** Training (vision-)language models to follow human intents and values and creating **scalable alignment approaches** that can continually align the intents of AI models with human objectives even when they surpass human capacity.
 - **Human-Model Interaction:** Developing **trustworthy human-centered (vision-)language models** that can facilitate their seamless interaction and collaboration with individuals from diverse backgrounds and serve as genuinely helpful partners to people.